- This event has passed.

-The details: Meetup will be at 12 p.m. at the pavilion just before the front gate at Oak Mountain, and we will caravan from there.
+The details: Meet at the pavilion parking lot on the right on John Findlay Dr. just before the entrance to Oak Mountain State park (33.317698, -86.781516).
+Together, we will caravan to the Treetop Nature Trail (those who feel comfortable can carpool from here).
 Treetop Nature Trail is on the left side of Terrace Drive, and is well marked.
 General parking is directly across the street from the trail.
 Accessible parking is available.
 Please note, although our Gosse Nature Walks are free, there is a fee to get into Oak Mountain State Park, so be sure to bring cash—adults are $5 each and seniors are $2 each.

 Feel free to bring your binoculars, water and snacks, insect repellent, rain gear, sunblock, and seasonally appropriate attire.